No products in the cart.

 The current barrel profiles Ballistic Advantage offers are:

-Within each barrel profile they offer a number of calibers to include:
+Within each barrel profile they offer a number of calibers including:

 Most of these calibers are extremely common and well known.
 Their most popular calibers are 5.56, .300BLK, and .308.